cran/MacBehaviour/README.md

    list (role = "user", content = " Please repeat the fragment and complete it into a full sentence: Because Steban was very careless …")]
    ```

+​

    The conversational context was provided as the beginning of the next trial’s prompt.
 In this example, the context included the first stimulus *Please repeat the fragment and complete it into a full sentence: Although Pelcra was sick …* and its response *Although Pelcra was sick, she remained determined to finish her project on time.* The prompt then presented the second stimulus *Please repeat the fragment and complete it into a full sentence: Because Steban was very careless …* after the conversational context.
-We implemented this function for Llama-2-chat-hf series in the same way (see more at [https://Huggingface.co/blog/llama2#how-to-prompt-llama-2](https://huggingface.co/blog/llama2#how-to-prompt-llama-2)).
+We implemented this function for Llama-2-chat-hf series in the same way (see <a href="https://huggingface.co/blog/llama2#how-to-prompt-llama-2">here</a> for details).

-2. **One-trial-per-run Design**
+​

+<em>**3.2 One-trial-per-run Design**</em>

     In the one-trial-per-run design, an LLM will be presented only one trial of the experiment in a Run/conversation.
 In our demo experiment (see Table 3), for instance, each conversation with the LLM involves only one stimulus.
 In this design, each stimulus is given a unique Run number, indicating that each one is to be presented in a separate conversation with the LLM.
 This design eliminates the potential for previous context to influence the response of current stimulus, ensuring that each stimulus is evaluated independently.

+​

    **Table 3**. **Stimuli for one-trial-per-run design**